 The choice of Abanijorin Rock, Iyin Ekiti, as the setting for this culinary spectacle adds another layer of significance to the event.

 As one of Ekiti’s natural wonders, the rocks stand tall as a testament to the state’s breathtaking landscapes and adventurous spirit.
-By bringing the traditional practice of pounding yam to such a majestic location, Governor Oyebanji not only paid homage to Ekiti’s agricultural heritage but also invited locals and tourists alike to appreciate the beauty of their surroundings while indulging in the region’s culinary delights.
+By bringing the traditional practice of pounding yam to such a majestic location, Governor Oyebanji paid homage to Ekiti’s agricultural heritage.
+He invited locals and tourists alike to appreciate the beauty of their surroundings while indulging in the region’s culinary delights.

 Furthermore, the Ekiti Mountain Easter Tourism Carnival served as a platform to promote food tourism, recognizing the economic potential of showcasing Ekiti’s gastronomic offerings to a wider audience.
-In an era where travellers seek authentic cultural experiences and unique culinary adventures, Ekiti’s traditional cuisine, with its emphasis on fresh, locally sourced ingredients and time-honoured cooking techniques, presents a compelling draw for visitors seeking to explore the rich tapestry of Nigerian culture.
+In an era where travellers seek authentic cultural experiences and unique culinary adventures, Ekiti’s traditional cuisine, emphasising fresh, locally sourced ingredients and time-honoured cooking techniques, presents a compelling draw for visitors seeking to explore the rich tapestry of Nigerian culture.

-Beyond its cultural significance, the governor’s act of pounding yam atop Abanijorin Rocks sends a powerful message about the importance of preserving and celebrating indigenous foodways in the face of modernization and globalization.
-As communities around the world grapple with issues of food security, sustainability, and cultural preservation, Ekiti stands as a shining example of how embracing one’s culinary heritage can not only nourish the body and feed the soul and foster a sense of pride and belonging.
+Beyond its cultural significance, the governor’s pounding yam atop Abanijorin Rocks sends a powerful message about preserving and celebrating indigenous foodways in the face of modernisation and globalisation.
+As communities worldwide grapple with issues of food security, sustainability, and cultural preservation, Ekiti stands as a shining example of how embracing one’s culinary heritage can nourish the body, feed the soul, and foster a sense of pride and belonging.

-In conclusion, Governor Biodun Oyebanji’s symbolic gesture of pounding yam at the pinnacle of Abanijorin Rocks serves as a poignant reminder of the intrinsic connection between food, culture, and identity.
+In conclusion, Governor Biodun Oyebanji’s symbolic gesture of pounding yams at the pinnacle of Abanijorin Rocks poignantly reminds us of the intrinsic connection between food, culture, and identity.

-By embracing and showcasing Ekiti’s culinary heritage, the governor has not only elevated the profile of the region’s traditional cuisine but also paved the way for a thriving food tourism industry that celebrates the richness and diversity of Nigerian gastronomy.
-As Ekiti continues to welcome visitors from near and far, may its tables be laden with the flavours of the past, present, and future, ensuring that the legacy of pounded yam endures for generations to come.
+By embracing and showcasing Ekiti’s culinary heritage, the governor has elevated the profile of the region’s traditional cuisine and paved the way for a thriving food tourism industry that celebrates the richness and diversity of Nigerian gastronomy.
+As Ekiti continues to welcome visitors from near and far, may its tables be laden with past, present, and future flavours, ensuring that the legacy of pounded yam endures for generations to come.

 *Ojo-Lanre, Esq., is the Director-General of the Bureau of Tourism Development, Ekiti State.